 As much as one billion people around the world experience some type of disability.

 Twenty percent of those have disabilities that can be classified as significant.
-These people might an assistive technology device to use a computer and browse the Internet.
+These people might require an assistive technology device to use a computer and browse the Internet.

 Assistive technology devices range from speakers and screen readers to large-print keyboards and desktop video magnifiers.